-The IT Services team have been developing a more automated and streamlined approach for updating software and managing security settings for Windows computers across the Institute with a solution called Microsoft System Center Configuration Manager (SCCM).
+The IT Services team have been developing a more automated and streamlined approach for updating software and managing security settings for Windows computers across the University with a solution called Microsoft System Center Configuration Manager (SCCM).

 The SCCM software will now notify you using a pop up box that Windows update patches are available for installation.